burlacenko/burlacenko.github.io/HolyGrailFullstackApplication/README.md

 - [x] Redis on a Docker container holds the data for each Holy Grail section name/value pair

 ### Improvements:
-- [x] Added syncronization so that each instance of client will change following other running clients
+- [x] Added syncronization so that each client instance will change following other running clients

 ## View project running
 An animation of the project running is available at the end of this page